Welcome to the Basketball Academy at MIT!

 In the 2019-20 season, Anderson earned his 400th career victory in a road victory at Lasell College.

-Anderson’s regular-season accomplishments have resulted in an impressive and unprecedented string of nine NCAA tournament bids in the past `` seasons, highlighted by a Final Four run as a national semi-finalist in 2012.
+Anderson’s regular-season accomplishments have resulted in an impressive and unprecedented string of nine NCAA tournament bids, highlighted by a Final Four run as a national semi-finalist in 2012.
 In addition, he is the only coach in the program’s history to lead MIT to a No. 1 national ranking.
-Coach Anderson and the Engineers have been a fixture on the national basketball scene, ranked in the Top 25 eight of the past 12 seasons.
+Coach Anderson and the Engineers have been a fixture on the national basketball scene, ranked in the Top 25 eight of the past 13 seasons.

 In 2017-18, Anderson's squad captured the NEWMAC Championship for the second straight season before advancing to the Elite Eight for just the second time in program history.
 In 2018-19, the Engineers claimed the NEWMAC regular-season crown and had three NEWMAC First Team All-Conference honorees.